Cultural Facilities

 The Mercedes-Benz Museum built outside the gates of the plant at Untertürkheim is an architectural highlight and provides a high-profile platform for prestigious corporate events.
 With its geometrically curved elements and visitor guidance in the form of a double helix, the museum fully exploits the technical potential of the concrete structure.

-The Mercedes Benz Museum is one of our Wall of Fame projects.
-These are projects that we are particularly proud of.
-They have not only helped our respective clients, but also us as a company.
+The Mercedes Benz Museum is one of our Top Projects - a category reserved for work we are especially proud of.
+These projects have not only delivered exceptional value for our clients, but have also shaped us as a company.

-Why the Mercedes Benz Museum deserves a place on our Wall of Fame:
+Why the Mercedes Benz Museum deserves a place among our Top Projects:

-Architectural highlight —interior: Ben van Berkel’s spectacular museum building is a work from the inside out.
-The unconventional form follows its function as the exhibition concept describes the figure of a double helix
+• Architectural highlight —interior: Ben van Berkel’s spectacular museum building is a work of art from the inside out.
+Its unusual shape reflects the exhibition’s core idea: the dynamic structure of a double helix

-Construction completed on schedule and within budget: After the foundation stone was laid in October 2003, the Mercedes Benz Museum celebrated its opening on April 19, 2006
+• Completed on schedule and on budget: Construction began in October 2003, and the Mercedes Benz Museum celebrated its opening on April 19, 2006

 Additional value